 Aeration and thatching

 - Aeration pulls out small cores of soil and drops them onto the surface of the yard.
 This process promotes healthy grass by reducing soil compaction and allowing air and moisture into the root zone.
-Under normal conditions, this should be done every 3 to 5 years.
+Under normal conditions, this should be done every 2 or 3 years.
 Areas of high traffic or other problem areas may require more frequent aeration.

 - Thatching is a form of aggressive raking that removes excess organic matter from the surface of the soil.
 This allows water, air and nutrients proper access to the soil.
 Because a layer of organic material is beneficial to turf grasses, it is recommended that thatching only be performed once every 3 to 5 years, under normal circumstances.